Avik9/PBX-telephone-system/README.md

 The PBX module is the central module in the implementation of the server.
 It provides the functions listed below, for which more detailed specifications are given in the header file `pbx.h`.
-You should implement these functions in the `src/pbx.c` file.
+The folloeing functions are implemented in the `src/pbx.c` file.

   * `PBX *pbx_init()`:  Initialize a new PBX.